Dreambound

 Recommended for you

-• Assisting with daily activities such as bathing, dressing, and grooming
+• Assisting patients with bathing, dressing, and grooming.

 Requirements to Become a Home Health Aide in Kentucky